jay7x/puppetbolt-pty/REFERENCE.md

 #### `PTY::IO.pwp_until(param1, param2, param3)`

-Send the message, wait for the prompt, check for the pattern, repeat if not found
+Send the message, wait for the prompt, check for the pattern, repeat if not found.

 Returns: `Variant[String, Undef]`